-If construction were to occur during the plover breeding season (April 15 through September 1), pre-construction surveys and daily surveys would occur in coordination with the USFWS within 0.25-mile from the Platte, Loup, and Niobrara river crossings to ensure that there are no nesting pairs within 0.25-nile of the construction area.
-If occuried piping plover nests are found, then construction within 0.25-mile of the nest would be suspended until the nest is no longer active.
+Though the piping plover is not anticipated to occur within the Project area in South Dakota based on the result of the field surveys and consultation with SDGFP, the BiOp requires that, if construction were to occur during the plover breeding season (April 15 through September 1), pre-construction surveys and daily surveys would occur in coordination with the USFWS within 0.25-mile from the Cheyenne River crossing to ensure that there are no nesting pairs within 0.25-mile of the construction area.
+If occupied piping plover nests are found, then construction within 0.25-mile of the nest would be suspended until the nest is no longer active.

-Dow ishielding of lights would be used if nighttime work is necessary for the HDD crossings of the Platt., Loup, and Niobrara rivers, if the HDD site(s) lac is vegetative screening, and if an active pipin plover nest is located within 0.25-mile of the HDD site(s).
+Downshielding of lights would be used if nighttime work is necessary for the HDD crossings of the Cheyenne River, if the HDD site lacks vegetative screening, and if an active piping plover nest is located within 0.25 mile of the HDD site.